rancher/fleet-docs/docs/ref-fleet-yaml.md

 namespaceAnnotations:
   key: value

+# Name of the bundle.
+If not specified, the bundle name will be computed based
+# on the GitRepo's name, and the path from which the bundle is created.
+# Default: ""
+name: my-great-bundle

 # Optional map of labels, that are set at the bundle and can be used in a
 # dependsOn.selector
 labels: